 Our dedicated Global Restructuring group offers specialist expertise required to navigate the complexities which can arise for a distressed company in a cross-border environment.
-Led by a team of ranked partners, the group works closely with our formidable Transactional, Litigation, Funds, Trusts, Tax and Regulatory teams, providing clients with a seamless service and bespoke legal advice that is tailored to their individual needs.
-Clients choose us because our structure and dedicated personnel drives efficiencies into the restructuring process, allowing us to offer a cost-effective service.
+Led by a team of ranked partners, the group works closely with our formidable Transactional, Litigation, Funds, Trusts, Tax, and Regulatory teams, providing clients with a seamless service and bespoke legal advice that is tailored to their individual needs.
+Clients choose us because our structure and dedicated personnel drive efficiencies into the restructuring process, allowing us to offer a cost-effective service.

 We have acted on some of the largest and most complex cross-border restructurings over the past decade.
 Consequently, whether the nature of the restructuring is confined to a debt compromise or a redomiciliation or extends to capital reductions or reorganisations, our team leaders will have seen it before.
-The list of cases in which we have acted have led to published decisions, helping to redefine offshore jurisprudence in this area.
+The list of cases in which we have acted has led to published decisions, helping to redefine offshore jurisprudence in this area.

 - China Singyes - advising China Singyes Solar Technologies Holdings Limited on the successful restructuring of over US$552 million outstanding bonds and convertible notes through inter-conditional parallel schemes of arrangement in Bermuda and in Hong Kong.